Genus zero modular operad and absolute Galois group: Introduction

-The components and composition morphisms of the genus zero modular operad belong to the category of smooth projective manifolds.
+{\bf 1.2.
+Genus zero modular operad and its hidden symmetry.} The components and composition morphisms of the genus zero modular operad belong to the category of smooth projective manifolds.
 A naive way to describe its $n$--ary component $\M_{0,n+3}$ is this.
-First, consider the moduli space of marked, pairwise distinct points, on the projective line: it can be naturally identified with an obvious open subset in $(\PC^1)^n$.
+First, consider the moduli space of marked, pairwise distinct points, on the projective line: it can be naturally identified with an obvious open subset in $(\mathbb{P}^1)^n$ (which is the complement of the discriminant variety).
 Second, construct a compactification of this subset by adding as fibres ``stable'' curves of genus zero with marked points that can be described as degenerations of the generic stable curve.